 - Add the chicken breasts to the pot, return to a simmer, and simmer, uncovered, for 1 ½ hours, stirring occasionally.

-- Remove the chicken breasts, shred the meat with two forks, and return to the pot.
+- Remove the chicken breasts, shred the meat with two forks, and return the shredded chicken to the pot.
 Stir to incorporate.
 Simmer for an additional 30-45 minutes, stirring occasionally.

 - Season to taste with salt and pepper.
 Serve hot.